Shalnon/StudyingVulkan/README.md

 # Vulkan Study - Sean Halnon

-Examples are organized as separate branches:
+Examples are organized as separate branches.

+### Overview:
+This Repo contains a set of Vulkan API examples illustrating important fundumental usage scenarios.
+Other than simple triangle, each branch implements a model viewer using a different rendering strategy.

 [ForwardRenderer - noMSAA](https://github.com/Shalnon/StudyingVulkan/tree/ForwardRenderer_noMSAA "Forward Renderer - noMSAA")